Program

 The NWRTC enables homeland security solutions for emergency responder communities, federal, state, and local agencies, and private sector stakeholders in the Northwest and beyond.
 We lead collaborative efforts between technology developers and federal, state, local, and tribal users to:

-• Identify critical technology needs and requirements to influence the federal R&D agenda.
+• Identify critical technology needs and requirements.

 • Enable technology testing and evaluation.